berzerk0/Probable-Wordlists/Contributing.md

-This file last updated on 15 May, 2017
+This file last updated on 15 Feb, 2018

 Most recent commit may be a simple touch, or non-substantive edit to keep all files updated.